kumarsiddappa-git/Dropper/README.md

 	  [out, optional] LPDWORD                 lpThreadId   //  A pointer to a variable that receives the thread identifier
 	);

-Sample line of code => th = CreateThread(0, 0, (LPTHREAD_START_ROUTINE) exec_mem, 0, 0, 0); LPTHREAD_START_ROUTINE  Points to a function that notifies the host that a thread has started to execute and exec_mem start of payload to start
+Sample line of code =>

+	th = CreateThread(0, 0, (LPTHREAD_START_ROUTINE) exec_memory, 0, 0, 0);

+ LPTHREAD_START_ROUTINE  Points to a function that notifies the host that a thread has started to execute and exec_mem start of payload to start

 We can find more detailed information in the link [CreateThread](https://learn.microsoft.com/en-us/windows/win32/api/processthreadsapi/nf-processthreadsapi-createthread)